Hungarian PM invokes spirit of 1956 uprising at mass rally

 At the smaller leftist rally, Socialist leader Attila Mesterhazy said the government must be ousted in next year’s election as Hungarians were worse off economically and Orban wanted to isolate the country from western Europe.

-“He has turned into a despot with graying hair from a young democrat ...
+“He has turned into a despot with greying hair from a young democrat ...
 He is the one whom we must oust ... and will oust,” he told the crowd.

 Demonstrator Jozsef Paszti said: “It’s obviously visible that Viktor Orban tries to create a bourgeois layer around him, perhaps hoping that they will create jobs, but the price of this is that huge masses of people have become very poor.”